 If you were one of the inquisitive onlookers in Dublin on a remarkable day in April 1916, and if you were close enough, you couldn’t fail to see the lone figure, silhouetted by the light of the still raging pyre that was once the splendid edifice, the General Post Office.
-There, between two of the large, bullet shattered, Ionic columns that supported the Greco/Roman pediment above the entrance, his broad brimmed fedora set at an angle over his brow, his greatcoat, dusty, torn, and bloodstained, stood a poet.
+There, between two of the large, bullet shattered, Ionic columns that supported the Greco/Roman pediment above the entrance, his broad brimmed fedora set at an angle over his brow, his greatcoat, dusty, torn, and bloodstained, right there stood a poet.
 You would be forgiven if you were not aware that the poet was about to complete his final stanza and immortalize a centuries old dream.
 If you looked closer still you would have been struck by the fact that although gaunt, disheveled, and shell-shocked, the poet’s eyes still shone with the fierce brilliance of determination.

-Then turning, he let his gaze linger for the last time, on the bronze, sculpted figure that stood at their command post in the center of the building.The sculpture, of the ancient warrior, Cu Chulainn, was one of the poet’s mythical Irish heroes and source of inspiration.
-Cu Chulainn, depicted tied to a pillar, at his own request, is slumped in mortal agony, his head hung in glorious defeat, the shield falling from his grasp, yet still, his sword is clutched tightly in his right hand.
+Then turning, he let his thoughts linger for the last time on the memory of the ancient warrior, Cu Chulainn, one of the poet’s mythical Irish heroes and source of inspiration.
+Cu Chulainn, who in his final battle was tied to a pillar, at his own request, slumped in mortal agony, his head hung in glorious defeat, the shield falling from his grasp, yet still, his sword is clutched tightly in his right hand.
 A raven, with talons gripping the flesh on his shoulder, mirrored the poets deepening sense of foreboding.

 ‘The hounds have cornered me too, Setanta.’

 Turning toward the street once more, he scanned the faces of the assembled throng.
 How many of them will remember.
-Will they one day understand that we did it for them?
-Or will they simply forget?
+"Will they one day understand that we did it for them?
+Or will they simply forget?"
 Then began the lonely walk to the barricade at Moore Street, nurse O'Farrell in step.
-Angry locals, some of whom he knew in his other life as a teacher and barrister, threw stones, spat at him and taunted him with shouts of, “Bloody rebel.
-Traitor.
-Fenian bastard.
-Shoot him.
-Shoot them all.”
+Angry locals, some of whom he knew in his other life as a teacher and barrister, threw stones, spat at him and taunted him with shouts of, “Bloody rebel!
+Traitor!
+Fenian bastard!
+Shoot him!
+Shoot them all!”
 The soldiers forming the cordon, their bayonets fixed, stared at him with unbridled, snarling contempt.
 He waited calmly for the uproar to subside, then, when it was silent, the poet stepped forward, removed his Sam Browne belt and holster and handed them to the British officer.

 If you happened to be there six days earlier, on Easter Monday, you would have observed the same poet standing on the same spot, the marble columns, gleaming in the noonday sun, forming a perfect frame around him.
 You would have seen that his uniform was clean and neatly pressed the night before.
 His long greatcoat, with the sunlight reflecting off the two rows of brass buttons, dazzled the spectators, and forced those nearest him to shade their eyes.
 His revolver, holstered on a broad belt around his slim waist, was loaded and tested.
 You would have been mesmerized by the look in his eyes as they flashed with fervor in the knowledge that he was about to make history.